 The rich heritage of Mill buildings in County Kilkenny and the presence of two working mills in the village of Bennettsbridge are testament to the importance of hydro-power in the county over the centuries.
-Kilkenny County Council welcomes the possibilities of hydro-power generation from the existing mills, weir and associated structures subject to amenity considerations and current accommodation capacities of the national grid.
+Hydro-electricity has been produced since 1922 on both sides of the river.
+Kilkenny County Council welcomes the possibilities of expansion of hydro-power generation from the existing mills, weir and associated structures subject to amenity considerations and current accommodation capacities of the national grid.

 Any future hydro-energy schemes will need to show best practice in relation to impact on amenity or indigenous fish population, including seasonal migration.
-In this regard guidelines prepared by the Central and Regional Fisheries Board and the Department of Communications, Marine and Natural Resources shall be consulted.
+In this regard guidelines prepared by the Central and Regional Fisheries Board and the Department of Communications, Marine and Natural Resources shall be consulted7.